 Public cloud is highly reliable, and although there’s not much of a chance that using one cloud will result in the permanent loss of all your data, outages aren’t unheard of.
-Just last week, Microsoft reported a major outage to their O365 infrastructure. (link to our blog post) One of the best arguments for multi-cloud architecture is data redundancy and availability – let’s call it a more modern and robust version of carrying a hard drive home every night.
+Just last week, Microsoft reported a major outage to their O365 infrastructure.
+One of the best arguments for multi-cloud architecture is data redundancy and availability – let’s call it a more modern and robust version of carrying a hard drive home every night.
 So, if service is interrupted, businesses can still access mission-critical data.
 There are, however, even more compelling reasons that multi-cloud architecture is one of the top cloud trends going into 2021:

 Multi-cloud architecture allows users to choose cloud services from different providers, enabling them to use the best available for specific tasks.
 In today’s competitive market, it’s not uncommon for cloud providers to differentiate on a specialty.
 A cloud provider may, for example, stand out for their data management, security profile, or machine learning capabilities.
 A business can work with all three cloud providers for maximum benefit.

 Another driver for multi-cloud adoption is avoiding vendor lock-in.
 Early cloud adopters understand this all too well.
 They moved their applications to a cloud, used that provider’s modules and services, and built a great system — but it didn’t integrate well outside the cloud provider’s infrastructure.
 Lock-in was a fact of life.

 Today, developers are using containers and microservices to design around cloud portability.
 Now, if features or prices change, workloads in the cloud can move more easily.